 Custom Stairs

-I built these custom stairs because I needed some free-standing stairs for my travel trailer, but I also wanted to demonstrate stringer calculation using mycarpentry.com's Stair Calculator, and how I used SketchUp Pro to create 3D drawings of my stairs before starting construction.
+I built these custom stairs for my RV because I needed some free-standing stairs for my travel trailer, and I wanted to demonstrate stringer calculation using mycarpentry.com's Stair Calculator and how I used SketchUp Pro to create 3D drawings of my stairs before starting construction.

 The built-in two-step folding stairs attached to our travel trailer provide access to the RV via three steps (9.5, 6.5, and 9.5 inches), totaling 25.5 inches.
-This works fine when we are RV camping in a state park for a weekend, but when we are docked at our lake property on level ground, I wanted some custom stairs that were a little easier to climb.
+The built-in steps work fine when we are RV camping in a state park for a weekend, but when we are at our lake property on level ground, I wanted some custom stairs that were a little easier to climb.

 Calculating Stair Stringers

-I used the Stair Calculator on myCarpentry.com to determine the rise and run and the number of steps that I needed to design my stairs.
-I entered 25.5 inches (the height from the ground to the trailer's threshold) into the Total Rise field of the Automatic Stair Calculator, and left all other input fields at their default values, then clicked the Calculate Stairs button.
+I used the Stair Calculator on myCarpentry.com to determine the rise and run and the number of steps I needed to design my stairs.
+I entered 25.5 inches (the height from the ground to the trailer's threshold) as the Total Rise on the Automatic Stair Calculator, and left all other input fields at their default values, then clicked the Calculate Stairs button.

 The result was four equal steps at 6 3/8 inches each.
 Since the stairs would not be attached to my travel trailer, my stair design became a free-standing wooden step unit with three 6 3/8-inch high steps (totaling 19 1/8 inches).
 Note: The last 6 3/8-inch step up into the doorway of the travel trailer completes the 25 1/2-inch Total Rise calculation.

 Once I determined the specifics of my stair design, I used Sketchup Pro to draw the stringers, back supports, and treads.
-Then, I assembled the components into a 3D image that I can twist and turn and flip to see every angle.
-This helps to visualize the finished product, make any changes that might be necessary, and to create a detailed materials list.
+Then, I assembled the components into a 3D image that I could twist, turn, and flip to see every angle.
+It helps to visualize the finished product, make any changes that might be necessary, and create a detailed materials list.

 Custom Stairs Materials List

-The list of materials below shows the actual sizes of lumber that I needed in order to build my custom stairs.
-I used this list to determine the nominal lengths of lumber I needed to purchase from the lumber yard.
+The material list (below) shows the actual sizes of lumber I needed to build my custom stairs.
+I used this list to determine the nominal lengths I needed to purchase from the lumber yard.

-I determined that, if I was extra careful not to waste any wood, I could cut both stringers and the brace out of one 8-foot pressure treated 2x12 (I ended up with one inch of 2x12 left over).
-I bought the shortest pressure treated 2x8 I could find (8 feet) for the back supports (this was the biggest waste - it makes me think about all of the 17 5/8 inch scraps I have thrown away over the years).
+I determined that, if I was extra careful not to waste any wood, I could cut both stringers and the brace out of one 8-foot pressure-treated 2x12 (I ended up with one inch of 2x12 left over).
+I bought the shortest pressure-treated 2x8 I could find (8 feet) for the back supports (this was the most waste - it makes me think about all of the 17 5/8 inch scraps I have thrown away over the years).
 I purchased two 8-foot cedar 2x6s for the treads.
 After cutting the six of them, there was very little waste.
 The lumber yard list became:

 Custom Stairs - Assembly